 Christine Tjen, S.E., Ak., M.Int.Tax, CA.

 Associate Director for Administration and Finance

-Christine is a lecturer at Department of Accounting, Faculty of Economics and Business, University of Indonesia.
-She received a Master Degree in International Taxation from University of Sydney (NSW, Australia) in 2006, and Bachelor of Accounting from Faculty of Economics and Business, University of Indonesia in year 2000 with Cum Laude predicate.
-Before becoming a lecturer in University of Indonesia, she joined KPMG Jakarta at their Tax Consulting Division.
+Christine is a lecturer at the Department of Accounting, Faculty of Economics and Business, University of Indonesia.
+She received a Master’s Degree in International Taxation from the University of Sydney (NSW, Australia) in 2006 and a Bachelor of Accounting from the Faculty of Economics and Business, University of Indonesia, in the year 2000 with Cum Laude predicate.
+Before becoming a lecturer at University of Indonesia, she joined KPMG Jakarta at their Tax Consulting Division.

-Christine is a tax expert who has involved in several research projects and trainings related to Indonesian Taxation.
-She is also actively involved in Tax Accountant Compartment of Indonesian Accountant Institute (IAI).
-On January 5th, 2015, she is officially appointed as Associate Director for Administration and Finance of LPEM-FEBUI.
+Christine is a tax expert who has been involved in several research projects and pieces of training related to Indonesian Taxation.
+She is also actively engaged in Tax Accountant Compartment of Indonesian Accountant Institute (IAI).
+On January 5th, 2015, she is officially appointed as Associate Director for Administration and Finance of LPEM-FEB UI.